 Worst Small Talk Questions

-When meeting people for the first time we have a tendency to say, “Where are you from?” and “What do you do?”
+When meeting people for the first time, we tend to say, “Where are you from?” and “What do you do?”
 That’s not original at all.
 People have been answering those questions about themselves for many years.
 And they usually take it very seriously.

-Isn’t it funny when you tell people where you’re from they will tell you their opinion about where you’re from?
-I’m from New York originally and when I meet random people in my travels they often tell me that they don’t like NY.
-Isn’t that kind of rude?
+Isn’t it funny when you tell people where you’re from, they will tell you their opinion about where you’re from?
+I’m from New York originally, and when I meet random people in my travels, they often tell me that they don’t like NY.
+Isn’t that rude?
 Never tell anyone you don’t like the place where they’re from.
 Most people feel like where they’re from is part of their identity.

 The other funny response to “where are you from?” is when people tell you they’ve been there or ask you if you know someone from there.